WolfieEngine/CSE380-HW2-S23-SOLUTION/README.md

 > Debugging shader code is tricky because there are no print statements :scream: The best advice I can offer is to try and use different colors to figure out what's going on.

 > In the function I use to generate the linear laser, I make use of a couple built-in glsl functions.
 You can find a list of all the built-in functions you can use in your shaders [here](https://registry.khronos.org/OpenGL-Refpages/gl4/index.php).

-## Bugs
-Where there's code, there's bugs.
-If you guys think you've run into a bug in the assignment, feel free to reach out myself (Peter) or Kevin.